-Because structural integrity reserve studies are new to the industry, there is currently much uncertainty around the new requirements, especially with the potential for changes at the upcoming legislative session.
+Because structural integrity reserve studies are new to the industry, there is currently much uncertainty around the new requirements, especially with the potential for changes at future legislative sessions.
 Below is a list of questions many property managers and Boards are frequently inquiring about.

 Does our current reserve study fulfill the requirements of a structural integrity reserve study?

-As the law currently stands, it is likely your existing reserve study does not fulfill the statutory requirements.
+A reserve study (non-SIRS) may not fulfill the statutory requirements.
 While Reserve Advisors takes into consideration each of the building components that apply to the structural integrity reserve study, your existing study does not include language specific to the new legislation nor does it include a funding plan specific to the structural integrity components.

 Can Reserve Advisors conduct our structural integrity reserve study?